pp242/starting-ubuntu/README.md

 ## Devops Installing Xbuntu and using it

 This readme for for mac users only, do not touch if otherwise.
+Make sure you have internet as well!

-Download vagrant from
+Download Vagrant from

 	https://www.vagrantup.com/downloads.html